-- a.
-Standing Panel a minimum of 7 panelists - b.
-Decisional Panel -3 panelists - 14.
-Independence: Members must be independent of ICANN, including ICANN SOs and ACs.
+Panel members must be independent of ICANN, including ICANN Supporting Organizations and Advisory Councils.
 Members should be compensated at a rate that cannot decline during their fixed term; no removal except for specified cause (corruption, misuse of position for personal use, etc.) To ensure independence, term limits should apply (5 years, no renewal), and post-term appointment to Board, NomCom, or other positions within ICANN would be prohibited for a specified time period.
+Panelists will have an ongoing obligation to disclose any material relationship with ICANN, Supporting Organizations and Advisory Councils, or any other party in an Independent Review Process.

+Selection and Appointment

-Panelists will have an ongoing obligation to disclose any material relationship with ICANN, SOs/ACs, or any other party in an IRP. - a.
-Selection and Appointment: The selection of panelists would follow a 4-step process: ICANN, in consultation with the community, will initiate a tender process for an organization to provide administrative support for IRP, beginning by consulting the community on a draft tender document. - b.
-ICANN will then issue a call for expressions of interest from potential panelists; work with the community and Board to identify and solicit applications from well-qualified candidates with the goal of securing diversity; conduct an initial review and vetting of applications; and work with ICANN and community to develop operational rules for IRP. - c.
-The community would nominate a slate of proposed panel members. - d.
-Final selection is subject to ICANN Board confirmation. - 15.
-Recall or Other Accountability: Appointments made for a fixed term of five (5) years with no removal except for specified cause (corruption, misuse of position for personal use, etc.).
-The recall process will be developed via the IRP Sub Group.
+The selection of Panelists would follow a 4-step process:

+- ICANN, in consultation with the community, will initiate a tender process for an organization to provide administrative support for the Independent Review Process, beginning by consulting the community on a draft tender document. - ICANN will then issue a call for expressions of interest from potential Panelists; work with the community and Board to identify and solicit applications from well-qualified candidates with the goal of securing diversity; conduct an initial review and vetting of applications; and work with ICANN and community to develop operational rules for IRP. - The community would nominate a slate of proposed Panel members. - Final selection is subject to ICANN Board confirmation.